 After seeing these temples, we went to Serangoon Street.
 This is the most important avenue where the most of the temples are located.
 At 555th, we found the Sri Vadapathira Kaliamman Temple.

 While we were walking down the street to the Little India subway, we found the Sri Srinivasa Perumal Temple at number 397th.
 This Hindu temple was the first one we saw with a gopuram.
 Gopuram is the name of typical colorful pyramids that adorn the doors of some Hindu temples, filled with figures of animals and deities.

 We went down the Serangoon Street to number 141st, where the Sri Veeramakaliamman Temple was.
 Inside, we enjoyed the ritual that was being celebrated.

 Also, the giant mall Mustafa Center is on the same street, at the junction with Syed Alwi Road.
 The building is composed of 8 floors.
 If you have time, don’t miss the last floors, where there is a supermarket with all kinds of take away Indian food.

 Finally, we visited the colorful facade of the House of Tan Teng Niah.

 Things to do in Chinatown Singapore

-Just at the exit of the Chinatown subway, we were in the middle of a street market filled with a variety of Asian objects.
-Most of them sold souvenirs for those of us passing through.
-This is Padoge Street, where we strolled looking around the small stalls.
+Just at the exit of the Chinatown subway, we find ourselves in the middle of a street market filled with a variety of Asian objects.
+Most of them sold souvenirs to those of us passing through.
+This is Padoge Street, where we strolled through and looked around the small stalls.

 sri mariamman temple